 Is Probate Really Necessary?

 Each state will have specific laws governing how the probating of one’s estate is carried out in the typical case of one containing a will, as well as those who pass away without a will, which is known as “intestate succession.”
-This process plays a critical role in assuring that someone’s property, assets, liquidity, and even liabilities are all handled properly and allocated to the correct parties as should be specified in the deceased’s will, assuming there was one.This can be a complex process, especially depending upon how well-done, or done at all, the will was in each scenario.
+This process plays a critical role in assuring that someone’s property, assets, liquidity, and even liabilities are all handled properly and allocated to the correct parties as should be specified in the deceased’s will, assuming there was one.This can be a complex process, especially depending on how well-done or done the will was in each scenario.
 Wills and probate can also get complex when the deceased has many children, relatives, assets, or debts as well.
 Promises and statements made not in writing can cause issues, too.
 For instance, telling your great grandson that he can have something when you die but not putting that in writing leads to family arguments.
 Legislation solves arguments, because the law can’t be argued with.
-That’s where probate comes in.
+This is why it's commonplace for people to reach out to wills and estate lawyers calgary (or indeed elsewhere) when a family member is nearing death or has already passed away.
+There can be many layers to unpick and having the expertise of a legal professional on hand can make the process much clearer and reduce potential tensions.

 Probate isn’t required in most cases, but it is often necessary.
-Probate can be avoided by setting up a living trust, which automatically transfers your assets to a selected beneficiary upon the death of the originator.
-This is what would be called good planning, especially for those with an only child, just like writing a will would be for those with multiple descendants.
+Probate can be avoided by setting up a living trust, which automatically transfers your assets to a selected beneficiary upon the originator's death.
+This would be called good planning, especially for those with an only child, just like writing a will would be for those with multiple descendants.